-The core outcome measure used to monitor progress in the Impaired Driving program area is the number of alcohol-impaired driving fatalities defined as the number of fatalities in crashes involving drivers and motorcycle operators with a BAC of .08 or above.
+The core outcome measure used to monitor progress in the Impaired Driving program area is the number of alcohol-impaired driving fatalities, defined as the number of fatalities in crashes involving drivers and motorcycle operators with a BAC of .08 or above.

-Based on the most recent FARS data, alcoholimpaired driving fatalities decreased from a fiveyear moving average of 316 in 2017 to an average of 303.6 in 2018.
-This change surpasses the target of 304.5 set for 2016-2020.
+Based on the most recent FARS data, alcoholimpaired driving fatalities decreased from a five-year moving average of 307.4 in 2018 to an average of 297.4 in 2019.
+This change indicates that New York is likely to meet the target of 297.5 set for 2017-2021.